-Feed your poinciana bonsai in the early spring, just as the growing season begins, with a well-balanced, slow-release fertilizer, such as an 8-8-8 or 10-10-10 formulation.
-Feed the bonsai again in midsummer.
+Fertilize your poinciana bonsai in the early spring, just as the growing season begins, with a balanced, slow-release fertilizer, such as an 8-8-8 or 10-10-10 formulation.
+Fertilize the bonsai again in midsummer.
 Avoid heavy fertilization as it will reduce the number of blooms in order to produce heavier foliage.
 Allow the young poinciana bonsai as long as five years to produce its first blooms.

-Dip the blades of your cutting tools in rubbing alcohol or a household cleaner such as Lysol or Pine-Sol.
-Allow to air dry.
+Dip the blades of your cutting tools in rubbing alcohol before pruning your plant.
 Put on your gloves and safety goggles to protect your hands and eyes as you prune and shape the bonsai.

-Prune this vigorous grower to maintain its health and shape.
-Hard prune this bonsai in the early spring just before the growing season begins.
+Prune this vigorous grower to maintain its health and bonsai form.
+Hard prune the tree in the early spring just before the growing season begins.
 Remove dead, damaged and wilted branches and stems.
 Trim back branches to promote the desired shape.

 Prune the bonsai several times throughout the growing season.
 Thin the interior branches and stems to increase light penetration and air circulation throughout the tree.
 Prune back vigorous growing branches to maintain shape.
-Always use sharp, sterile pruning shears.
+Always use sharp, alcohol- sanitized pruning shears.

-Root prune this bonsai when repotting.
-Use sharp, sterile shears to trim back about a third of the root system.
+Root-prune this bonsai when repotting.
+Use sharp, sanitized shears to trim back about a third of the root system.
 Trim deadened roots back to the root mass, then trim healthy roots as needed.
-Repot the poinciana bonsai in fresh soil with a clean container.
+Repot the poinciana bonsai on fresh potting mix in a clean container.